mckoss/cchub/README.md

 This repo enables players to keep a collection of programs up to date (and share them) from a github repository.

+*THIS IS A WORK IN PROCESS - NOT YET WORKING*

 ## Usage

 In order to play [ComputerCraft], you need a modded version of [Minecraft][].
 I've found that the easiest